shelleyloosespatience/WallpaperEngine/README.md

 ### Free Wallpaper Engine Alternative Built in Rust for Performance for gamers and optimization Conessiours
 > Supporting -> LINUX | Windows | Mac
 > Contributions are heavily welcome!
-Im open to learning the mistakes i might have made, im not the best at rust or ts
+Im open to learning the mistakes i might have made, im not the best at rust or ts (PLEASE open issues for anything i didn't test.
+This is literally in its development stage)

 > **~0.5% CPU / Around 3-8%GPU usage AX • 4K Video Wallpapers • 6+ Auto-Scraped Sources**